Saving the Now: Crossing Boundaries to Conserve Contemporary Works

 Simultaneous call for papers and posters

-The diversity of materials, processes and modes of creative expression that make up our contemporary cultures present ever more complex challenges for the conservation profession.
+The diversity of materials, processes and modes of creative expression making up our contemporary cultures presents ever more complex challenges for the conservation profession.
 Whether considering works of art, architecture, products of contemporary design, or other media, the profession is having to adapt to an expanding set of values and demands, while attempting to maintain existing ethics, philosophies and best practices.
 Nowhere is this seen more clearly than in navigating the delicate balance between the artist’s or creator’s intent and the preservation of original materials and procedures when these appear to be in direct conflict.

 Conservators working in this area do so without the benefit or comfort of well-established hierarchies of values often afforded to colleagues preserving more traditional heritage objects.
 Faced with the uncertainty of judging which aspects of contemporary culture will be valued by future generations, the conservation profession has responded to date by encouraging stronger dialogue with artists, carrying out unprecedented levels of documentation and adopting an increasingly interdisciplinary approach to conservation with, for example art historians, architects, curators, engineers, scientists and fabricators.